visualizedata/data-structures/README.md

 ### September 5 (Week 2)

-Fundamental data structures.
 The web as a database.
 "Raw data."

 #### Read:
 * Gitelman, Introduction and Color Plates